DIAGNijmegen/node21/algorithms/noduledetection/README.md

 the submitted algorithms to [NODE21](https://node21.grand-challenge.org/) are expected to operate on a 3D image which consists of multiple CXR images stacked together.
 The algorithm should go through the slices (CXR images) one by one and process them individually, as shown in [*predict*](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/noduledetection/process.py#L181).
-When outputting results the third coordinate of the bounding box in nodules.json file is used to identify the CXR from the stack.
+When outputting results, the third coordinate of the bounding box in nodules.json file is used to identify the CXR from the stack.
 If the algorithm processes the first CXR image in 3D volume, the z coordinate output should be 0, if it processes the third CXR image, it should be 2, etc.

 ### Running the container in multiple phases:
+A selection of NODE21 algorithms will be chosen based on performance and diversity of methodology for further experimentation and inclusion in a peer-reviewed article.
+The owners of these algorithms (maximum 3 per algorithm) will be co-authors on this publication.
-The container submissions to NODE21 detection track should implement training functionality as well.
-This should be implemented in [*train*](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/noduledetection/process.py#L90) function which receives the input (containing images and metadata.csv) and output directory as arguments.
-Input directory is expected to look like this:
+For this reason, we request that the container submissions to NODE21 detection track should implement training functionality as well as testing.
+This should be implemented in the [*train*](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/noduledetection/process.py#L90) function which receives the input (containing images and metadata.csv) and output directory as arguments.
+The input directory is expected to look like this:
 ```
 Input_dir/
 ├── metadata.csv